Last Updated on: 7th February 2024, 10:58 am

 03. Permit to Sell and Collect Tax (avg. $10 to $100) –

-Apparels are taxable goods, so to run a clothing line business, you will need a “Seller’s Permit,” as well as a “Certificate of Authority.”
+Apparels are taxable goods, so to run a clothing brand, you will need a license to sell clothes “Seller’s Permit,” as well as a “Certificate of Authority.”
 It enables business owners to buy raw materials to make fabric without paying sales tax.
-Moreover, they can collect sales tax from their customers on clothing item sold, and paid to the government.
+Moreover, they can collect sales tax from their customers on clothing items sold and paid to the government.